sph-mn/sph-sp/readme.md

   * convolution
   * moving average filter
 * synthesis
-  * linear and bezier interpolation between points for amplitude envelopes and modulation
+  * linear and bezier interpolation between points for envelopes and other control data
   * lookup-table oscillator for sinusoids and other wave shapes with a stable phase and time-dependent frequency and amplitude changes provided by arrays
   * white noise generator
 * sequencing